$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Introduction

-\begin{theoremletter} The Trivial Zero Conjecture holds for non-critically refined cohomological self-dual cuspidal automorphic representations $\pi$ of $\GL_2$ over $F$, which are Iwahori spherical at places above $p$.
-More precisely, $L_p(\widetilde{\pi},s)$ has order of vanishing at least $e=|E|$ at $s=1$ and
+\begin{theoremletter}[Theorem \ref{t:ezc-hmf}] Let $\widetilde{\pi}$ be a non-critically refined cohomological self-dual cuspidal automorphic representations of $\GL_2$ over $F$, which is Iwahori spherical at places above $p$.
+Then $L_p(\widetilde{\pi},s)$ has order of vanishing at least $e=|E|$ at $s=1$ and